sanelson/py3exiv2/README.md

 ```

 The push command complained about losing data and would not push without the "--lossy" option.
 I assume this means some tags, etc are gone.

+User enaut cloned the same repo here https://github.com/enaut/py3exiv2

+> It is done using git clone "bzr::lp:py3exiv2"
+>
+> This command requires https://github.com/felipec/git-remote-bzr to be installed